WTTJ/otta-engineering-interview-task/README.md

 This is the take-home interview task for engineering job applications at Otta.

 The goal is to both give you a flavour of the kind of work we do, and give us an idea of your technical (and non-technical) skills.
+The key thing we're assessing is your level of pragmatism, but we're also interested in code style and how you structure the problem (so please don't just do it in SQL!)

 We expect the task to take one hour.
 If you require clarification on anything, please don't hesitate to contact us.